richardvogg/tidy-tuesdays/Week 42 - datasauRus/README.md

 ![](Mews2.JPG)

-This is the version after image processing.
+This is the version after image processing:

 ![](mews_plot.png)

 Now I would like to have this plot to have the same mean(x), mean(y), sd(x), sd(y) and cor(x,y) as this dino.

 ![](dino.png)

-I used this as an input.
+I used this as an input:

 ![](input2.png)

-After applying metamerize, this is the output.
+After applying metamerize, this is the output:

 ![](output2.png)